I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 Boil Your Milk Like An Expert With Even More Tips And Tricks!

-• If you’re in a rush, heat your milk in the microwave by pouring it into an appropriate container and heating on 70% power, stirring every 15 seconds.
+- If you’re in a rush, heat your milk in the microwave by pouring it into an appropriate container and heating it on 70% power, stirring every 15 seconds.
 Very soon, steam will start rising, which is when you know it’s ready.

-• Raw milk requires boiling before consumption, pasteurized milk only needs to be boiled if it was stored at room temperature, and long-life milk is safe to drink right from the packet.
+- Raw milk requires boiling before consumption, pasteurized milk only needs to be boiled if it is stored at room temperature, and long-life milk is safe to drink right from the packet.

 Got a burnt layer of milk on the bottom of the pot, don’t throw it away, there’s a fix.
 Put a bit of water and vinegar in the pot and bring it to boil, remove the pot from heat, add baking soda, let it fizz, burnt milk lifts off.
 Wash the pot as usual.